Registered by the International Yoga Federation and the European Yoga Alliance

 If preferred you can deliver this as a half hour talk or lecture.
 Your certificate will say "Yoga teacher as recognised

-by the International Yoga Alliance (basic 200 hour level)".
-Completing the course does not necessarily imply certification as a teacher.
+by the European Yoga Alliance (basic 200 hour level)".
+Attending the course does not necessarily imply certification

 If you have any queries please contact me for further information about